RIDICS/Loading-Visualization/README.md

 If the automatic initialization is not set up, it has to be done manually for each element separately.
 To achieve this, it is necessary to select an element to initialize and pass it as a parameter to a **create** function.
-If hide and show and other functions will be used in the future, it is also necessary to assign the create function response to a variable.
+If hide and show and other functions will be used in the future, it is also necessary to assign the create function to a variable.
 If not, just calling the **create** function is enough.
 Example manual initialization could look like this:

 ```javascript